Categories

 The map of Ionia and Lydia around 50 AD.
 (Credit: Caliniuc, Wikimedia Commons, CC BY 4.0)

 His overbearing desire is matched only by his abilities, and he immediately begins a series of missions against the Greek towns of Ionia and Insula.
 These expeditions are met with immediate success.
-And in this way, he was able to successfully annex enormous territory to his state.
+In this way, he was able to successfully annex enormous territory to his state.
 The wealth that Croesus amassed came from several sources, including plundering, the selling of artifacts and people as slaves, tributes, and taxes.

 The city that served as his capital, Sardis, rose to prominence during his rule.
 He constructed lavish palates there and made uncounted subsidies available to draw in a huge number of poets, thinkers, and painters.